numberly/gitlab2rbac/README.md

 # gitlab2rbac
-**This is a beta version. `gitlab2rbac` is still undergoing final testing before its official release.**
+**Version 1.1.0 is the last stable version. `gitlab2rbac` is used in production with kubernetes version 1.27.**

 `gitlab2rbac` ensures that your Kubernetes cluster users have the same permissions than on GitLab.

-It takes [GitLab Permissions](https://docs.gitlab.com/ee/user/permissions.html) by project as input and generates [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) objects inside Kubernetes.
+It takes [GitLab Permissions](https://docs.gitlab.com/ee/user/permissions.html) by project as input and generates [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) objects inside Kubernetes.

 ![graph](graph.png)